open-civic/cdms-doc/README.md

 ## The Architecutre of UDMS

-This repository contains documentation regarding the architecture and design of UDMS, and other related information and links to the project.
+UDMS (Unified Data Management System) is an application and micro-service platform for OpenCivic (TM).
+This repository contains documentation regarding the architecture and design of UDMS, and other related information, links to the project and its implementation.

 - [Architecture Overview](ArchitectureOfUDMS.md)
 - [Design Principles](DesignPrinciples.md)